Hip close to the bar (DL)

 Break the bar (Bench)

 You’ve likely had a coach or training partner tell you to break the bar when benching.
 It’s a great cue; as long as you understand which direction you’re trying to snap that iron.
 Many register this cue as trying to break the bar downward towards their chest.
 While this isn’t necessarily unproductive, it’s simply reinforcing something that should already be in place.
 The downside is it’s keeping you from utilizing something that can add pound to your press.
 Let me explain.
+You might want to check an expert career coach establish a plan to take you and your organization to the next level.

 When you receive the hand off, you want to settle the bar into your upper back by squeezing the shoulder blades together as hard as possible.
 When we cue ourselves to break the bar towards our chest, we are asking to create the same tension that should already, in theory, be created from the weight on the bar itself; and our acceptance of that load into the upper back by allowing the shoulder blades to fully retract.
 When we focus instead on breaking the bar towards our hips we get the added lat recruitment that will lower the shoulder blades towards our butt, create more arch, and produce a more desired bar path.